Missing and Exploited Children Training Conference (MECC): Speakers & Presentations

 In October 2016 the Alberta Law Enforcement Response Teams (ALERT) Northern Alberta Internet Child Exploitation (ICE) Unit was contacted by Evansburg RCMP with information that one of the community’s most notorious residents was sexually abusing, making pornographic videos, and exploiting his daughter online.
 The suspect was well known to the detachment and the RCMP’s Behavioural Sciences Group as a knowledgeable “survivalist” with extensive weapons and police tactics training who was in possession of a large quantity of firearms and ammunition.
 His behaviour toward police had already led to enhanced security measures at the Evansburg RCMP detachment and in several police members’ homes.

-This presentation will provide an overview of the major file coordinated and investigated by ALERT ICE, highlighting the unique strategies and partnerships used to achieve success in a file ripe with extreme risk to the public, the victims, and law enforcement.
+This presentation provided an overview of the major file coordinated and investigated by ALERT ICE, highlighting the unique strategies and partnerships used to achieve success in a file ripe with extreme risk to the public, the victims, and law enforcement.

-Each speaker will discuss the challenges faced and offer their perspectives on how the case was investigated, managed, and prosecuted.
+Each speaker discussed the challenges faced and offered their perspectives on how the case was investigated, managed, and prosecuted.

 Staff Sergeant Stephen Camp, Alberta Law Enforcement Response Teams (ALERT) — Northern Alberta Internet Child Exploitation (ICE) Unit